pra1veenk/ppe-detect-sap/README.md

 ## Solution Architecture

 The key services used from **AWS** are Amazon Rekognition PPE Detection, Amazon S3, Amazon Lambda Function, AWS Secrets Manager.
-The services used from **SAP BTP** are the Cloud Foundry Runtime, SAP Advanced Event Mesh, SAP Connectivity service, SAP Private Link service, SAP Workflow Management and SAP Destination service.
+The services used from **SAP BTP** are the Cloud Foundry Runtime, SAP Integration Suite Advanced Event Mesh, SAP Connectivity service, SAP Private Link service, SAP Build Process Automation - Decision capability, SAP Destination service and SAP Business Application Studio.

-SAP Private Link service is used for connectivity between SAP BTP and SAP S/4HANA when both the systems are running on Amazon AWS Infrastructure, in this tutorial you will find implementation steps for SAP BTP Private Link service and AWS Private Link service.
+SAP Private Link service is used for connectivity between SAP BTP and SAP S/4HANA when both the systems are running on AWS Infrastructure, in this tutorial you will find implementation steps for SAP BTP Private Link service and AWS Private Link service.
 Alternatively you can use SAP Connectivity service and Cloud Connector for integration of SAP BTP and SAP S/4HANA as well.

 ![plot](./SolutionArchitecture.png) **Figure-1: High-level architecture (with SAP S/4HANA on AWS)**